OliverXUZY/waveST/README.md

 ## License
-The software and the data included are licensed under CC0.
+The software is licensed under MIT.
+The the data included is licensed under CC0, see `data/LICENSE.md`.